vedansh712/Activity-Tracker-extention/README.md

 #### How It Works

-The extension automatically tracks your continuous browsing activity and displays a persistent side popup with a countdown timer, showing you exactly when your next **30-minute** break is due.
+The extension automatically tracks your continuous browsing activity and displays a persistent side popup with a countdown timer, showing you exactly when your next break is due.
+You can customize the break interval and enable/disable the timer directly from the extension popup.

 #### Features

+- **Configurable Timer**: Choose from 15 minutes to 2 hours break intervals
+- **Enable/Disable Toggle**: Turn the rest timer on or off as needed
 - **Live Countdown Timer**: Shows exact time remaining until your next break (MM:SS format)
 - **Persistent Side Popup**: Always visible on the top-right of your browser pages
 - **Minimizable Design**: Can be collapsed to a small circular indicator